Last Updated on March 11, 2026

 Here are two Youtube videos which give a balanced dissection of the US Travel Advisory for Jamaica.

 These are must-watch videos.
-These videos were done when Jamaica was at a Level 3, but even so, the advisory should have been a Level 2 – and she proves it.
+These videos were recorded when Jamaica was still listed at Level 3, but they explain why many observers believed the advisory more accurately reflected a Level 2 designation.

 Is Jamaica safe to travel?
 What Does the US Travel Advisory Really Say?

-In May 2025, the U.S. State Department upgraded Jamaica’s travel advisory to Level 2 – Exercise Increased Caution, acknowledging the improvements that many locals and travelers have long recognized.
+In May 2025, the U.S. State Department changed Jamaica’s travel advisory to Level 2 – Exercise Increased Caution, acknowledging the improvements that many locals and travelers have long recognized.

 If you read the advisory, you will note that it lists specific areas of concern within Jamaica, Level 4 – all of which are quite a distance from our villa, Mais Oui.